m04josefsen/Project-Paws/Documentation/ProjectTODO.md

 - **Sound effects**
 - **Persistent pet state using CoreData or UserDefaults.**
 - **Menu bar drop down with feed and pet?**

+- **Missing Assets: bunny sitting, idleSad for all, dog idleHappy**